analiaortellado/Adyen_integration/README.md

 ### Start - Step-by-step Guide:

 0. Build the project and run it to see if it works.
-If you can visit `http://localhost:8080`, that means it works!
+If you can visit `http://localhost:8080/hello-world`, this means it works!
 You won't be able to make a payment yet though and the application will throw an error if you try to proceed.
-     * `./gradlew build` will build the project (you can use this to test the code compiles).
+     * `./gradlew build` will build the project.
      * `./gradlew bootRun` will start the server on port 8080.
      * To run the project from your IDE (e.g. IntelliJ), go to `src/main/java/com/adyen/checkout/OnlinePaymentsApplication.java` -> Right-click and click `Debug` or `Run`.

-1. Install the [Java library](https://github.com/Adyen/adyen-java-api-library) by modifying the `build.gradle` file.
+1. Install the [Java library](https://github.com/Adyen/adyen-java-api-library) by adding the following line to the `build.gradle` file, build the project to pull-in the Adyen Java API Library.

 ```
 	implementation 'com.adyen:adyen-java-api-library:25.1.0'